 * * *

 Officer Alberich grimaced and decided he could wait no more.
-Almost twenty minutes had passed since he had ordered Janus back to the security cabin, but the man had not shown.
+Almost twenty minutes had passed since he had ordered Janus back to the security cabin, but his colleague had not returned.
 His wife stood behind him in the doorway, looking perturbed.
-Her husband had accessorised his usual officer's uniform with a very large axe.
+Her husband had accessorised his usual officer’s uniform with a very large axe.

 “You look like a lumberjack,” she remarked.

 “On Avalon, lumberjacks do sterling work as Emergency Deactivation Operatives,” Alberich retorted, then hefted the axe.
 “Have you never seen Gods of Avalon?
 When those AIs run amok, something sharp and heavy is the best tool a security officer can have!”